ccallawa/alyvix_doc/install/installation.rst

    in October, 2019.
 Choose an installer for Windows x86-64 (zip, full or web-based).
 Alyvix is :warn:`not` compatible with 32-bit versions of Python.

 #.
-Install Python by right-clicking on the executable and selecting **"Run as Administrator".**
+Install Python by right-clicking on the executable and selecting **"Run as administrator".**
    The preferred location is :file:`C:\\Python37\\`.
-Be sure that Python is added to your path (i.e., the path containing the Python executable is in your *environment variables* under ``Path``).
-The path is correct if the following command returns a version rather than an error:
+Be sure that Python is added to your path (i.e., the path containing the Python executable is in your *Environment variables* under ``Path``).
+The path is correct if the following command returns a version rather than an error message:

    .. code-block:: doscon
       :class: short-code-block